 Read: How to Set up and Use Parental Controls in Windows 11.

 Here in the same Family and other users section, you can also add Other users as a Guest account.
 Click on Add someone else to the PC to get started.

-Guests Accounts are usually created when we want someone to have a temporary access to your personal computer system.
+Guests Accounts are usually created when we want someone to have temporary access to your personal computer system.
 A guest account is a temporary account and the user is strictly not allowed to perform any changes to your PC settings or to access any of your personal files stored in the PC.

-Unlike the Standard User or Administrator, Guest account users cannot create a password, install a software on your PC or can’t even modify any of your PC settings.
-All a guest account user can do is to log on your PC, browse and surf on the web and can shut down the PC.
-Guest Accounts have limited set of permissions, but still it is important to disable it when not being user.
+Unlike the Standard User or Administrator, Guest account users cannot create a password, install a software on their PC, or can’t even modify any of their PC settings.
+All a guest account user can do is to log on to your PC, browse and surf on the web and can shut down the PC.
+Guest Accounts have a limited set of permissions, but still, it is important to disable it when not being a user.

 Hope this helps.